Early Years Foundation Stage Profile

 Results of your child's screening check will be attached to their end of year report.

 You can help your child prepare for their phonics screening check by going over the phonics they have learnt in Reception and Year 1.
 Read new books and stories with them, where they will be introduced to new words that they will have to 'sound out'.

 In May Year Two children undergo some tests in English and Mathematics.
 For English they have a Spelling, Punctuation and Grammar test, (optional in 2017), two reading comprehensions and they are teacher assessed on their writing.

 For Mathematics the children take two tests - one arithmetic and one reasoning.
 The questions cover every area of mathematics taught in Key Stage One.

 You will get the results of your child's Year Two SATS with their end of year report.

 In 2016, children in Year Two were assessed as to whether they met the 'expected standard' in Reading, Writing, Maths and Science.

 From 2016, children are judged at the end of Key Stage One as to whether they have reached the expected standard or whether they have reached the higher standard in reading, writing and maths.

-To view last years, (2015), Key Stage One SATs results, (under different criteria shown below), please click here:
+To view our 2015 Key Stage One SATs results, (under different criteria shown below), please click here:

 Level 3 represents achievement above the nationally expected standard for most 7 year olds.